SpenceKonde/DxCore/README.md

 {
 	_PROTECTED_WRITE(CLKCTRL.XOSC32KCTRLA,0x23);
 }
 // since CLKCTRL.MCLKSTATUS&CLKCTRL_XOSC32KS_bm won't be true until something requests that clock source, you have to actually enable autotune.
-This verification gives you some assurance that it's working, the clock, in my tests, was within 1% at room temperature across the full operating voltage range! uint8_t enableAutoTune(uint16_t verifytime=0)
+This verification gives you some assurance that it's working.
+The internal oscillator is pretty damned good on these.
+In my tests, was within 1% at room temperature across the full operating voltage range, even without AutoTune.
+The clock accuracy is really limited only by the large tuning increment of the HF oscillator (spec'ed at 0.4%).

+uint8_t enableAutoTune(uint16_t verifytime=0)
 {
 	_PROTECTED_WRITE(CLKCTRL.OSCHFCTRLA,CLKCTRL.OSCHFCTRLA|0x01);